felias-fogg/dw-link/docs/manual.md

 ### 7.2 A simple shield

-Taking it one one step further, one might think about a prototype shield for an UNO or adapter board for an Arduino Nano.
-It is actually very straightforward to build a basic hardware debugger.
+Taking it one one step further, one might think about a prototype shield for an UNO.
 Just take a prototype shield for an UNO, put an ISP socket on it, and connect the socket to the respective shield pins.
 You probably should also plan to have jumper pins in order to be able to disconnect the target power supply line from the Arduino pin that delivers the supply voltage.
 And finally, you probably also want to place the system LED on the board.
 So, it could look like as in the following Fritzing sketch.

 ![dw-probe-fritzing](pics/dw-probe-2.0.png)